 The boards of directors are comprised of nine members each, with the Retirement Board also having a safety member alternate.
 Each has four members elected by association membership and four members appointed by the Board of Supervisors.
 The County treasurer is an ex-officio member of both, per state law.

 The Board of Retirement meets twice monthly on a regular basis or additionally when needed, and the Board of Investments meets once monthly.
 The meetings, held at the LACERA headquarters at 300 N. Lake Ave., 8th Floor, Pasadena, California, are open to the membership.

 The LACERA Board of Investments is responsible for investing the assets of the retirement system and for determining the retirement contribution rates of the members and the employer (Los Angeles County).
 The Board of Investments has exclusive control of all retirement system investments and is responsible for establishing investment objectives, strategies, and policies.

 RELAC, as the county’s largest retired member organization, continues to responsibly work cooperatively with LACERA and continues to monitor both the Board of Retirement and Board of Investments in the best interests of all retirees.

 Robbins serves as the retirees’ elected representative on the LACERA Board of Retirement and Harris is the retirees’ elected alternate member.
 Harris attends all meetings and fully participates, but votes on matters only in the absence of Robbins.

-Muir, Robbins and Harris are energetic and dedicated, and RELAC is well-served by their membership on these important boards.
+Kelly, Harris and Robbins are energetic and dedicated, and RELAC is well-served by their membership on these important boards.